Brooklyn Brickhouse Vintage thrift store in Williamsburg Brooklyn

 Now our next pick for best vintage stores in Brooklyn is less of an actual store and more of an outdoor flea market.
 That market being Brooklyn Flea.

-This flea market has four locations in total including the Lower East Side and Chelsea in Manhattan in addition to the locations in Brooklyn.
+This flea market has two locations in total including Chelsea in Manhattan in addition to the DUMBO location in Brooklyn.

-The DUMBO location is under the Manhattan Bridge archway at 80 Pearl Street and takes place on Sundays from 10 am to 5 pm.
+The DUMBO location is under the Manhattan Bridge archway at 80 Pearl Street and takes place on Saturdays and Sundays from 10 am to 5 pm.

 This market has probably the widest variety of merchandise of the places mentioned so far.
 Not only do vendors sell men and women’s vintage clothing, but also furniture, antiques, Pokémon cards, children’s toys, face masks as well.